-Delaine Belgium In the context of protection of members of the public (and the environment), dose constraints are used in the design phase.
+Belgium In the context of protection of members of the public (and the environment) Deigium dose constraints are used in the design phase.
+In the context of protection of uose constraints are used in the design phase.
 In the context of protection of workers, dose constraints are used in the operational phase.
 France In France, occupational dose objectives are established for "task" (operations).
 Greece For all approved practices or activities, the GAEC shall lay down general dose constraints for the protection of the public and workers.
 Moreover, for each source, in the context of a practice or activity, the radiation protection officer shall lay down special dose constraints at the planning stage, which shall be approved by the GAEC.
 Ireland They are applicable to sites/facilities, and used only at the design stage.
 Luxembourg Not used Norway Not used Slovenia In non-nuclear sector they are set for tasks (refer to operation).
 Spain For tasks refer to operation Sweden See answer to question 7.
 Switzerland Both.
 For example the whole medical sector has the same constraints.
-United Kingdom Both for design of new facilities and planning tasks, although as stated in C question 6, very infrequently used in non-nuclear industrial sectors.
+United Kingdom Both for design of new facilities and planning tasks, although as stated in question 6, very infrequently used in non-nuclear industrial sectors.